QuidLabs/iBO/README.md

 `winner` per `SEMESTER`, [Maren](https://youtube.com/clip/UgkxqTN7HrgUTmngIZrZqfEFUQaI7GM3ZuTo)ate.sol "[been there]((https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40))...
 done that, bought the T-shirt," and .99% of `raised`
-was retained for LPing on Uniswap v3 for the 1st half
+was retained: .54% for LPing on Uniswap v3, .45%
-of the year, then split four ways: 1/4 for maintenance,
-1/2 gold prize for some community bounty, 1/4 silver.
-If the community produces no satisfatory output, the
-funds will continue to be used in Uni LPing by default.
+gets split through a community bounty (organizers
+get a quarter, ditto for silver prize, gold gets half)...

 ### It's the  de*ferral* reserve (not...federal)...
 "You never count your money...while you're sittin'...